linrunner/tlp-doc/introduction.rst

 How it works
 ============
 TLP's actions are event-driven.
-The following events will cause the settings to be applied or changed:
+The following events will cause settings to be applied:

 Charger plugged in (AC powered)
     Applies the AC settings profile.